amuzevic/Newsy/README.md

           "email": "admin@admin.com",
           "password":"123456789"
         }
-  3. The server will reply with a json web token, for all future requests make sure to include it in the header with the key "x-auth-   token", and you'll be logged in with admin privileges
+  3. The server will reply with a json web token
+  4. For all future requests make sure to include the token in the header with the key "x-auth-token", and you'll be logged in with admin privileges